What to Look for in a Resume When Hiring for Healthcare

 The professional ethics of medical staff is to maintain privacy about the patient’s medical condition.
 Hence, when selecting a healthcare professional, scan the applicant’s track record in detail and try to get an honest review from the previous employers, if possible.
 Entry of notorious staff into your team might end up compromising the patient’s confidential information and develop a potential threat to your entire practice.

-There’s a chance that victims of identity theft might sue your institution and ruin your reputation in the healthcare industry.
+There’s a chance that victims of identity theft might sue your institution and ruin your reputation in the Healthcare Resume industry.
 To avoid such an unfortunate scenario, make sure that each person you interview for the position has a commitment to patient’s privacy and that they treat your software and patient’s record with great responsibility.

 Judgment and Decision Making